 The blogger might not post your ad in the best spot, or might be difficult to work with.
 Starting small and working up gives you both a safety net to work within until any issues are solved.

-Social Media Ads
+Marketing Products Online with Social Media Ads

 Facebook and Instagram are the most popular places to post social media ads (but don’t be afraid to look at other options).
 Your potential audience is huge, and with the right design and copy, your ads could pull quite a bit of traffic to your site.
-Make sure to look up the requirements for each platform as you start creating and designing your ads.
+Be sure to look up the requirements for each platform as you start creating and designing your ads.

 There are tons of websites online that help you create and order business cards, often with discounts on the first batch you order.
-You are online all the time for your store, so you have no excuse to not have business cards!

 Flyers and Brochures

 Flyers and brochures are other great local marketing to have handy.
 Create a flyer and brochure in your spare time to print from your computer when you need it.
 You can order these online too, and plenty of print shops have good deals on color or white prints for a relatively low cost.
 These are not essential to have immediately, so you can plan ahead and stall for a coupon or discount at the print shop to save some money.